Integer (NYSE:ITGR) Issues FY 2022 Earnings Guidance

 Integer (NYSE:ITGR – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $3.57-$3.97 for the period, compared to the consensus EPS estimate of $4.33.
 The company issued revenue guidance of $1.35 billion-$1.38 billion, compared to the consensus revenue estimate of $1.38 billion.
 Integer also updated its FY22 guidance to $3.57-3.97 EPS.

-Integer (NYSE:ITGR – Get Rating) last released its quarterly earnings data on Thursday, July 28th.
-The medical equipment provider reported $1.04 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.18 by ($0.14).
+Integer (NYSE:ITGR – Get Rating) last issued its quarterly earnings results on Thursday, July 28th.
+The medical equipment provider reported $1.04 earnings per share for the quarter, missing the consensus estimate of $1.18 by ($0.14).
+The business had revenue of $350.10 million during the quarter, compared to analyst estimates of $343.57 million.
 Integer had a net margin of 5.47% and a return on equity of 9.24%.
-The company had revenue of $350.10 million for the quarter, compared to the consensus estimate of $343.57 million.
-During the same quarter in the previous year, the firm posted $1.07 earnings per share.
-The business’s revenue for the quarter was up 12.2% compared to the same quarter last year.
-On average, equities analysts expect that Integer will post 3.87 earnings per share for the current year.
+The company’s revenue was up 12.2% on a year-over-year basis.
+During the same quarter last year, the firm posted $1.07 earnings per share.
+On average, analysts expect that Integer will post 3.87 earnings per share for the current year.

-In other news, insider Carter Houghton sold 2,708 shares of the company’s stock in a transaction dated Friday, August 12th.
-The stock was sold at an average price of $74.13, for a total value of $200,744.04.
-Following the completion of the transaction, the insider now directly owns 3,262 shares in the company, valued at approximately $241,812.06.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, insider Carter Houghton sold 2,708 shares of the company’s stock in a transaction on Friday, August 12th.
+The shares were sold at an average price of $74.13, for a total transaction of $200,744.04.
+Following the completion of the sale, the insider now directly owns 3,262 shares of the company’s stock, valued at approximately $241,812.06.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 Corporate insiders own 2.01% of the company’s stock.

 Hedge Funds Weigh In On Integer

-A number of hedge funds and other institutional investors have recently modified their holdings of ITGR.
-Covestor Ltd boosted its holdings in Integer by 420.6% during the 1st quarter.
-Covestor Ltd now owns 328 shares of the medical equipment provider’s stock valued at $26,000 after acquiring an additional 265 shares during the period.
-Captrust Financial Advisors boosted its holdings in Integer by 56.3% during the 1st quarter.
-Captrust Financial Advisors now owns 2,408 shares of the medical equipment provider’s stock valued at $194,000 after acquiring an additional 867 shares during the period.
-GABELLI & Co INVESTMENT ADVISERS INC. purchased a new stake in Integer during the 1st quarter valued at about $242,000.
-Mackenzie Financial Corp boosted its holdings in Integer by 13.5% during the 1st quarter.
-Mackenzie Financial Corp now owns 3,608 shares of the medical equipment provider’s stock valued at $291,000 after acquiring an additional 430 shares during the period.
-Finally, First Republic Investment Management Inc. boosted its holdings in Integer by 11.9% during the 1st quarter.
-First Republic Investment Management Inc. now owns 4,008 shares of the medical equipment provider’s stock valued at $323,000 after acquiring an additional 425 shares during the period.
-99.26% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in ITGR.
+Raymond James & Associates boosted its position in Integer by 12.6% in the 1st quarter.
+Raymond James & Associates now owns 40,898 shares of the medical equipment provider’s stock valued at $3,295,000 after buying an additional 4,578 shares during the last quarter.
+Bank of New York Mellon Corp raised its stake in shares of Integer by 1.3% in the 1st quarter.
+Bank of New York Mellon Corp now owns 406,645 shares of the medical equipment provider’s stock valued at $32,763,000 after purchasing an additional 5,256 shares in the last quarter.
+American Century Companies Inc. raised its stake in shares of Integer by 20.9% in the 1st quarter.
+American Century Companies Inc. now owns 5,573 shares of the medical equipment provider’s stock valued at $449,000 after purchasing an additional 963 shares in the last quarter.
+US Bancorp DE raised its stake in shares of Integer by 11.8% in the 1st quarter.
+US Bancorp DE now owns 9,970 shares of the medical equipment provider’s stock valued at $803,000 after purchasing an additional 1,051 shares in the last quarter.
+Finally, HighTower Advisors LLC raised its stake in shares of Integer by 2.9% in the 1st quarter.
+HighTower Advisors LLC now owns 7,831 shares of the medical equipment provider’s stock valued at $632,000 after purchasing an additional 217 shares in the last quarter.
+99.26% of the stock is owned by hedge funds and other institutional investors.

 Integer Company Profile